Purdue-CS193-Spring-2019/CS193_Fall18_Lab5/README.md

 #### .bashrc
 The .bashrc file is located in your home directory and is just a script which gets run everytime you open a new instance of bash.
-Go to your home directory and open up your .bashrc with your favorite text editor and put `alias connect="ssh data.cs.purdue.edu"` at the very bottom.
+Go to your home directory and run `ls -a` to view hidden files.
+Then, open up your .bashrc with your favorite text editor and put `alias connect="ssh data.cs.purdue.edu"` at the very bottom.

 Now run `source .bashrc` in your home directory to restart the bash script.
 Now you can run `connect` and be able to ssh!